 Telematics are currently installed in 73 light duty vehicles.
 We do not feel it is appropriate or cost effective to install telematics in our medium duty vehicles at this time.

-The installation process is ongoing and will continue into FY19 as new acquisitions arrive.
+The installation process is ongoing and will continue where appropriate as new acquisitions arrive.
 Starting in May of FY16, Headquarters tested 10 Category II devices procured through GSA contract GS-#F-CA051 provided by AT&T. Testing was successful.
 The devices are reliable and can provide us the data that we require.
-We have directed all sub components of SSA, starting in FY17, to procure the appropriate number of devices for their new light duty passenger acquisitions.
-The installation process will continue until all covered vehicles have them.
+We continue to encourage all sub components of SSA, to procure the appropriate number of devices for their new light duty passenger acquisitions where appropriate.
+We will continue to evaluate and monitor the installation of telematics in vehicles deemed appropriate.
 We decided that this was the best course of action in order to keep the data consistent while allowing subcomponents to budget accordingly.
 The agency currently uses GSA's Fleet Drive Thru and Federal Fleet Management System (FEDFMS) as our Fleet Management Information System (FMIS), and the telematics data will be sent to GSA per the Telematics Blanket Purchase Agreement (BPA).